lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-01-11-AI_at_Stanford.md

 go there, since I wasn't doing AI.
 But it was well worth the half hour bike ride.
 It had a unique vibe.

-It had one of the world's first laser printers, then called the XGP (Xerox Graphics Printer).
+It had one of the world's first laser printers, called the XGP (Xerox Graphics Printer).
 It was the size of a refrigerator and printed on thermal paper that came in rolls.
 It cut the paper into pages using an automatic guillotine, and the last page was typically